Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Experiments

-\cref{fig:plasticity_prediction} shows the predictions of the proposed BNN-VE (pSGLD) and its correct identification of the disentangled data uncertainties, which improves as the training data increases (left column to right column).
-As expected, the proposed BNN-VE (pSGLD) outperforms BNN-End-to-End (pSGLD) under the same training sequence, and the predictive epistemic uncertainty decreases with increasing training data.
-The MVE (Ensembles) performs when using 800 training sequences, but its prediction is significantly worse than BNN-VE (pSGLD) for 50 training sequences (this is also seen in \cref{fig:sve_1_case_statistics}).
+\cref{fig:plasticity_prediction} shows the predictions of the proposed VeBNN (pSGLD) and its correct identification of the disentangled data uncertainties, which improves as the training data increases (upper column to bottom column).
+As expected, the proposed VeBNN (pSGLD) outperforms the jointly trained MVE (pSGLD) for the same number of training sequences, and the estimated epistemic uncertainty decreases with increasing training data.
+Jointly trained MVE (Ensembles) perform well when considering larger training sets (800 training sequences), but performance deteriorates when compared with VeBNN (pSGLD) for 50 training sequences (this is also seen in \cref{fig:sve_1_case_statistics}).
 On the contrary, Evidential has significant difficulties with this problem.
-Predictions for other methods are given in \Cref{fig:additional_plot_for_plasiticity}, in which the proposed cooperative training strategy also considerably improves predictions when using MC Dropout as inference.
+Predictions for other methods are given in \Cref{fig:additional_plot_for_plasiticity}, in which the proposed cooperative training strategy also considerably improves predictions when using MC-Dropout as inference.